Fast relaxation of the random field Ising dynamics: Introduction

 The $\RFIM$ dynamics are also interesting from the perspective of computational complexity of approximate sampling and counting: the task of approximately sampling from the zero-field Ising distribution was shown to be algorithmically tractable in polynomial time on general graphs in~\cite{Jerrum-Sinclair}.
 On the other hand, with arbitrary external fields, the sampling task is $\text{\rm \#BIS}$ hard~\cite{Ising-with-field-BIS-hard}, namely as hard as approximately counting the number of independent sets on a bipartite graph, a task expected to be intractable in polynomial time.
 From this perspective, the $\RFIM$ can be viewed as a proxy for the average-case hardness of the sampling task.
-Recently,~\cite{HLPRW-RFIM-sampling} showed on general graphs, that if the variance of the fields is sufficiently large, there exists a polynomial-time approximation algorithm for the $\RFIM$; their algorithm is based on the self-avoiding walk tree of Weitz~\cite{Weitz}.
-They pose the question of whether Markov chain approaches can provide a similar polynomial-time sampling scheme.
+Recently, it was shown in~\cite{HLPRW-RFIM-sampling} that on general graphs, if the variance of the fields is sufficiently large, there exists a polynomial-time approximation algorithm for the $\RFIM$ which is based on the self-avoiding walk tree of Weitz~\cite{Weitz}.
+The authors of \cite{HLPRW-RFIM-sampling} pose the question of whether Markov chain approaches can provide a similar polynomial-time sampling scheme.